TaylorResearchLab/Petagraph/README.md

 #### 3. Download and run the `ingest_petagraph.sh` script to ingest the 20 datasets.
 The `ingest_petagraph.sh` script is located [here](https://github.com/TaylorResearchLab/Petagraph/blob/main/build_scripts/ingest_petagraph.sh)
 You will need to change 2 directory paths within the `ingest_petagraph.sh` script, one to the location of the UBKG CSVs and the other to the location of the nodes and edges files of the 20 datasets.
 This script should take a little over an hour to run.
-Once the `ingest_petagraph.py` script is done running, the UBKG CSVs are now called the Petagraph CSVs, as the 20 additional datasets have been processed and appended.
+Once the `ingest_petagraph.sh` script is done running, the UBKG CSVs are now called the Petagraph CSVs, as the 20 additional datasets have been processed and appended.

 #### 4. Create a new, empty database in  Neo4j Desktop and move the CSVs you've just produced. into the import directory of your new database.